Business, Energy and Industrial Strategy

 The Government have helped our steel industry to compete globally by providing more than £480 million in relief to the sector for electricity costs since 2013.
 We want to ensure that UK steel producers can compete for and win contracts associated with domestic infrastructure investments, including HS2.
 We are working closely with the sector and other relevant parties to realise these opportunities.

 Furniture manufacturing is an enormously important part of the economy in my constituency, with firms such as Ercol and Hypnos Beds located in Princes Risborough.
 As a result of covid, the industry estimates a 25% to 30% reduction in UK furniture sales this year, with 10,000 jobs at risk.
 Will my hon.
-Friend join me in backing the industry’s “Buy the Best, Buy British, Save Jobs” campaign, which is also supported by the all-party parliamentary group on furniture makers, and outline what more she can do to support our furniture makers?
+Friend join me in backing the industry’s “Buy the Best, Buy British, Save Jobs” campaign, which is also supported by the all-party parliamentary furniture industry group, and outline what more she can do to support our furniture makers?

-I will be delighted to support that campaign.
+I shall be delighted to support that campaign.
 It is great to see the furniture industry supporting high-quality British manufacturing with its “Buy British” initiative.
 Now, more than ever, we all need to do our bit by backing British industry to drive jobs, innovation and growth.

 Manufacturing industries in my constituency such as Cadbury’s in Chirk—part of the Mondelēz group—Barnett Engineering in Rhos and Ifor Williams Trailers in Cynwyd are the bedrock of the country’s manufacturing sector.
 Will the Minister comment on how the Chancellor’s announcement of economic measures last week will help these manufacturing companies through the coronavirus crisis?